-With a chip brush, I applied the Sea Spray with the end of my paintbrush, leaving peaks and rough texture.
-I used a plastic spreader to lightly rub over the texture.
+I applied the Sea Spray with a chip brush with the end of my paintbrush, leaving peaks and rough texture.
+I used a plastic spreader to rub over the texture lightly.
 Use a light hand when doing this.
-Your aim is to simply knock down the peaks and leave as much texture as possible.
+You aim to knock down the peaks and leave as much texture as possible.

 The Second Layer Of Painted Texture

-After the first layer of texture has dried, (overnight is best) mix up a second color of the texture paint in a lighter color.
+After the first layer of texture has dried (overnight is best), mix up a second color of the texture paint in a lighter color.
 I used the base color Butter Cream.
 This will create depth in the texture.
 Apply the Butter Cream texture paint over the first layer in the same fashion and smoothing down the rough peeks with the plastic spreader.
-Again, this may take another night to fully dry before proceeding to the next step.
+Again, this may take another night to dry before proceeding to the next step fully.

 I added a little paint blending with the Butter Cream and Gravel Road around the areas of texture to create a depth look to the texture.

 The Decor Transfer For The Win

 Now here’s the kicker… find a decor transfer and add it to the areas where the texture wasn’t applied.
 You can also customize these transfers.
 Most of them come in sheets, so I cut them out with a pair of scissors to fit where I want them to go.
-After applying, I simply seal it with a topcoat.
+After applying, I seal it with a topcoat.
 Make sure your painted surface is dried well before the application of the transfer.
-I will not adhere well if the paint is still damp.
-Even if it’s dried and cool to the touch.
-Paint dries from the surface first, so it can take a while to fully dry.
+I will not adhere well if the paint is still damp, even if it’s dried and cool to the touch.
+Paint dries from the surface first, so it can take a while to dry fully.

 The Never-Ending Story